Seeed-Studio/wiki-documents/docs/Quantum-Mini-Linux-Development-Kit.md

 $ sudo python gpio_key_led.py
 ```

-Now you can press the user button and you should be able to see the output in serial and the LED on the Quark-N (SoC) dims!
+Now you can press the user button and you should be able to see the output in serial and the LED on the Quark-N (SoM) dims!

 <div align=center><img src="https://files.seeedstudio.com/wiki/Quantum-Mini-Linux-Dev-Kit/gpio.png"/></div>

 !!!Note
-    The LED is on Quark-N(Soc) and did not lead out on the Atom-N(Carrier Board).
+    The LED is on Quark-N(SoM) and did not lead out on the Atom-N(Carrier Board).

 ## OpenCV